exercism/python/concepts/binary-octal-hexadecimal/about.md

 ## Binary in Python

-In Python, we can represent binary numbers using the `0b` prefix.
+In Python, we can represent binary literals using the `0b` prefix.
 If we write `0b10011`, Python will interpret it as a binary number and convert it to base 10.

 ```python